GPflow/GPflow/README.md

 ## Getting Started

-There is an "intro to gpflow 2" Jupyter notebook in `doc/source/notebooks/intro_to_gpflow2.ipynb".
-Not all tutorial notebooks may be running on gpflow2 already, but we are working on it!
+There is an "Intro to GPflow 2" Jupyter notebook in `doc/source/notebooks/intro_to_gpflow2.ipynb".
+Not all tutorial notebooks may be running on `gpflow2` already, but we are working on it!

 ## Getting help